What is the Pupil Premium?

-From September 2017 the premium will be worth £935 and goes to students who at any point in the past 6 years have been in receipt of Free School Meals (FSM); £1,900 goes to any student who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 goes to students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MOD.
+From September 2017 the premium will be worth £935 and goes to students who at any point in the past 6 years have been in receipt of Free School Meals (FSM); £1,900 goes to any student who has been continuously looked after for the past six months or who has been adopted from care under the Adoption and Children Act 2002 or who has left care under a Special Guardianship or Residence Order; finally £300 goes to students whose parent/parents are currently serving in the armed forces or are in receipt of a pension from the MoD.

-At Frances Bardsley Academy, we ensure that our Pupil Premium funding is used to provide inclusive learning opportunities and experiences to raise attainment for and the aspirations of our pupils.
-As part of our vigorous and robust tracking and monitoring procedures, pupils who are entitled to Pupil Premium funding are tracked to ensure they are making at least expected progress, with appropriate interventions identified to sustain this.
+At Frances Bardsley Academy, we ensure that our Pupil Premium funding is used to provide inclusive learning opportunities and experiences to raise attainment for and the aspirations of our students.
+As part of our vigorous and robust tracking and monitoring procedures, students who are entitled to Pupil Premium funding are tracked to ensure they are making at least expected progress, with appropriate interventions identified to sustain this.

 All of our interventions are evidence informed.
 They are based on our own research and several key research documents such as:

 The Sutton Trust:

-The Sutton Trust-EEF Teaching and Learning Toolkit is an accessible summary of educational research which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged pupils.
+The Sutton Trust-EEF Teaching and Learning Toolkit is an accessible summary of educational research which provides guidance for teachers and schools on how to use their resources to improve the attainment of disadvantaged students.

 The Toolkit currently covers over 30 topics, each summarised in terms of their average impact on attainment, the strength of the evidence supporting them and their cost.
 It has been recommended by the Department of Education, Ofsted and the headteachers’ associations as a valuable resource in prioritising pupil premium spending.
 More than half of secondary school leaders now say they use the Toolkit.

 The Education Endowment Foundation Toolkit: